Vita

 • Michael Chappell River Hero Award, Spokane Riverkeeper, 2018

-• Top 10 Professors, Eastern Washington University, 2014
+• Top 10 Professors, Eastern Washington University, as reported by the student newspaper 2014

-• Hilliard Endowment in the Humanities Annual Address, University of Nevada-Reno, 2010
+• Hilliard Endowment in the Humanities annual address, University of Nevada-Reno, 2010

 • 1st and 2nd place, Energy & Environmental Reporting, Society of Professional Journalists, Inland Northwest Chapter, 2000